Local Geometry Determines Global Landscape in Low-rank Factorization for Synchronization: Main theorems

+{We give a few remarks on our result.
+Note that this sufficient condition is deterministic and it only depends on the spectra of the certificate matrix $\BL$.
+It corresponds to the Riemannian Hessian at the global minimizer.
+Therefore, the condition number of $\BL$, i.e., $\lambda_{\max}(\BL)/\lambda_2(\BL)$ provides a geometric interpretation: if there exists a non-global second order critical point, then the local ``contour" at the global minimizer has to be sufficiently ill-conditioned, i.e., the condition number $\lambda_{\max}(\BL)/\lambda_2(\BL)$ is large enough.

-Note that this sufficient condition is purely algebraic and only it depends on the spectra of the certificate matrix $\BL$, i.e., the local geometry at the global minimizer.
-We are particularly interested in a special family of $\BL$ whose eigenvalues are close to one another, with applications to high-dimensional Kuramoto model, $\mathbb{Z}_2$-synchronization and community detection,
+Besides that, Theorem~\ref{thm:main1} implies that every point has a negative curvature direction, i.e., the second derivative along that direction is negative, which means any non-optimal point has at least one direction of descent.
+Therefore, any algorithm that can take advantage of this property will likely converge to the global minimizer.} We are particularly interested in a special family of $\BL$ whose eigenvalues are close to one another, with applications to high-dimensional Kuramoto model, $\mathbb{Z}_2$-synchronization, community detection, {as well as the synchronization problem with incomplete observations.}

 \begin{corollary} Suppose $\BA$ and $\bx$ satisfy~\eqref{def:Ld1}, and moreover

 for some $0<\alpha<1$ and $r>0$.
 Then the optimization landscape is benign if

 \end{corollary} The corollary above implies that at least we need to have $p\geq 4$ under the assumption~\eqref{cond:exp}.
 The proof follows simply from~\eqref{cond:exp}, which indicates